Posted on August 2, 2016

 - The rural marketing agency should incorporate performance parameters such as ROI in order to communicate its worth to the clients.

-- Management of the organization is not necessarily trained to identify and calculate such indicators and therefore ROI assists them in taking better decisions.
+- Management of the organization is not necessarily trained to identify and calculate such indicators and therefore ROI assists them in making better decisions.

 - Plays a significant role in placing reassurance in the services of the rural marketing agency.